angular/angular/aio/content/guide/what-is-angular.md

 The Angular CLI is the recommended way to develop Angular applications and can make some tasks trouble-free.

-Some examples of commom Angular CLI commands include:
+Some examples of common Angular CLI commands include:

 <!-- vale Angular.Google_WordListSuggestions = NO -->